IGassmann/web-app-template/README.md

 Run `$ pnpm test` to run all tests.

+Run `$ pnpm test:watch` to run all tests in watch mode.

 ### Code Linting

 Code linting is handled by [ESLint](https://eslint.org/).
 It's configured to follow [Airbnb